Some Came Running (film): Reception

-The Variety review stated, "Jones' novel has been stripped to essentials in the screenplay, and those are presented in hard clean dialog and incisive situations."

-Sinatra garnered some of the strongest notices of his career; Variety noted that "Sinatra gives a top performance, sardonic and compassionate, full of touches both instinctive and technical.
+Critical

+In a contemporary review for The New York Times, critic Bosley Crowther wrote:James Jones appeared to have some trouble clarifying the perversities of people in love in this novel, "Some Came Running," published a year ago.
+He fully examined the works of his people, at great length and sometimes skillfully, making them very graphic, but he couldn't seem to find what made them tick.
+That is precisely the experience that Sol C. Siege, producer, and his associates at Metro-Goldwyn-Mayer seemed to have had in putting together the film version … Indeed, it is so oddly garbled that John Patrick and Arthur Sheekman, who did the script, have to go for a melodramatic shooting to bring it all to a tolerable end.
+And Vincente Minnelli, the director, who has kept it flowing naturally to this point, has to hokek it up with grotesque action and phantasmagoric stuff with colored lights.
+This isn't consistent with the foregoing excellence of design in color and CinemaScope, but it is not surprising in the mixed-up pattern.Variety's review stated: "Jones' novel has been stripped to essentials in the screenplay, and those are presented in hard clean dialog and incisive situations" but noted: "Sinatra gives a top performance, sardonic and compassionate, full of touches both instinctive and technical.
 It is not easy, either, to play a man dying of a chronic illness and do it with grace and humor, and this Martin does without faltering."

+Stanley Kauffmann of The New Republic wrote: "The film of James Jones' elephantine novel Some Came Running takes over two and a half hours and is not worth it".

+Box office

 The film was popular with the public.
-According to MGM records, it earned $4,245,000 in the US and Canada and $2,050,000 elsewhere, becoming the 10th highest-earning film of 1958.
-But its high cost meant that MGM would record a loss of $207,000 ($ million today) on the film.
+According to MGM records, it earned $4,245,000 in the U.S. and Canada and $2,050,000 elsewhere, becoming the 10th highest-earning film of 1958.
+However, its high production cost meant that MGM suffered a loss of $207,000.

 Awards and nominations

 Legacy

-Martin Scorsese included a clip from the film for his A Personal Journey with Martin Scorsese Through American Movies; the film's final carnival scene remains for Scorsese one of the best and most expressive uses of CinemaScope.
+Martin Scorsese included a clip from the film for his A Personal Journey with Martin Scorsese Through American Movies.
+Scorsese believes that the film's final carnival scene is among the greatest and most expressive uses of CinemaScope.

-In his book Who the Hell's in It, director Peter Bogdanovich writes extensively about Some Came Running.
-He later filmed a short segment for Turner Classic Movies on its influence on cinema.
+In his book Who the Hell's in It, director Peter Bogdanovich wrote extensively about Some Came Running.
+He later filmed a short segment for Turner Classic Movies on the film's influence on cinema.

-In the 1997 movie Flubber, the robot Weebo uses a clip from the film as a shout-out for why she won't sabotage the professor’s relationship anymore.
+In the 1997 film Flubber, the robot Weebo uses a clip from the film to explain why she will no longer sabotage the professor's relationship.

-DVD
+Home media

-Some Came Running was released to DVD by Warner Home Video on May 13, 2008 as a Region 1 widescreen DVD and also on the same date as part of the 5-disc box set Frank Sinatra: The Golden Years with Some Came Running as the fourth disc.
+Some Came Running was released by Warner Home Video on May 13, 2008, as a Region 1 widescreen DVD and as part of the five-disc box set Frank Sinatra: The Golden Years, with Some Came Running as the fourth disc.